Habitat for Humanity Manitoba

 About Habitat for Humanity Manitoba:

-Founded in 1987, Habitat for Humanity Manitoba (HFHM) provides affordable housing to low-income families in Manitoba and Northwest Ontario.
+Founded in 1978, Habitat for Humanity Manitoba (HFHM) provides affordable housing to low-income families in Manitoba and Northwest Ontario.
 It promotes a homeownership business model as a means to break the poverty cycle.
 HFHM is formally known as Winnipeg Habitat for Humanity and is based in Winnipeg.
+Habitat Manitoba is one of Habitat Canada's 46 local affiliates.
 It has 11 local Manitoba chapters in Brandon, Carman-Dufferin, Dauphin, Gimli & District, Killarney, Portage la Prairie, Selkirk, Southeast, Springfield, Virden, and Winkler-Morden.
-It also has two Ontario chapters in Dryden and Kenora.
+It also has one Ontario chapter Kenora.

-HFHM’s ReStore retail profits cover overhead costs.
-ReStores sell donated building supplies, furniture, appliances, and décor at reduced prices.
-The charity runs three ReStores in Winnipeg and one in Brandon.
-In F2019, ReStores diverted 1,200 tons of material from local landfills.
-HFHM also operates Habitat Handyman, a social enterprise that offers home repair and renovation services.
-Handyman profits are used to cover homeownership program costs.
+HFHM's ReStore sells donated building supplies, furniture, appliances, and décor at reduced prices.
+The charity runs two ReStores in Winnipeg and one in Brandon.
+In F2022, ReStores diverted 3.7 million pounds of material from local landfills.

 My anchor